microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-tenantallowblocklistentryresult.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-One entry for tenant allow block list item which could be url, attachment or senders.
+Represents tenant allow block list entry result.
+It is an entry for tenant allow block list item which could be url, attachment or senders.

 ## Properties
 | Property           | Type                          | Description                                             |